 Dojo System

-The dojo system is an online system of rewarding good behaviour which is linked to our learning toolbox.
-Children can get points for their individual dojo if they have demonstrated one of the following learning behaviours:
+The dojo system is an online system of rewarding good behaviour which is linked to our school vision.
+Children can get points for their individual dojo if they have demonstrated one of the six school values

 Points are rewarded for positive reinforcement, wherever possible.
-Everyone in the class will receive a dojo if they have demonstrated that learning behaviour, if they haven’t they won’t get one.
+Everyone in the class will receive a dojo if they have demonstrated a particular school value, if a child is not displaying a value then the rest of the class may be given a dojo.
 This provides a very positive model for those that need support.

 Any child that is not showing appropriate behaviour will receive a warning and be supported to make good decisions.
 However, if they continue with the unwanted behaviour then a red dojo may be given.
 Certain actions, such as purposely hurting another child, would result in instantly getting a red dojo.
 Each red dojo given will mean the loss of two minutes of Golden Time on Friday afternoons.